Richard Rogers (serial killer): Last call killings

 Between 1991 and 1993, four gay and bisexual men were lured from piano bars in Manhattan and later found dismembered and murdered in trash bins along highways in Pennsylvania, New Jersey, and New York.
 The perpetrator of these crimes was dubbed the "Last Call Killer" by the media, after the traditional "last call" for drinks that bartenders announce to patrons shortly before closing time of such establishments.
-Although Richard Rogers was only convicted of two of these killings, those of Thomas Mulcahy and Anthony Marrero, he is suspected of committing all four of the murders.
+Although Rogers was only convicted of two of these killings -- those of Thomas Mulcahy and Anthony Marrero -- he is suspected of committing all four of the murders.

 The first known victim of the last call murders was 54-year-old Peter Stickney Anderson.
 On the night of May 5, 1991, Anderson was last seen alive on Lexington Avenue after drinking at the Townhouse Bar in Midtown.
 The following morning, Anderson's remains were discovered in a trash barrel by a maintenance worker along the westbound side of the Pennsylvania Turnpike.
-The worker couldn't lift a garbage bag in the trash barrel, so he opened it and saw Anderson's head.
+The worker could not lift a garbage bag in the trash barrel, so he opened it and saw Anderson's head.
 The worker then notified his supervisor, who called the Pennsylvania State Police.
 An autopsy was conducted of Anderson, which revealed that he died from multiple stab wounds to the chest and back.
 He was also castrated postmortem, and his penis had been placed in his mouth.
 Due to rigor mortis, the medical examiner determined that Anderson had died less than 37 hours prior to the discovery of his body.
 Anderson's identity was initially unknown, but he was later identified after his belongings were found along another stretch of the turnpike.

 The next victim was Thomas Richard Mulcahy, a 57-year-old married father of four.
 Mulcahy, who lived in Massachusetts, visited New York in July 1992 for a business meeting.
 His credit card transactions traced his last known whereabouts to the Townhouse bar on July 8.
 On July 10, 1992, maintenance workers found five trash bags containing the partial remains of Mulcahy along Route 72 in Woodland Township, New Jersey.
 One bag contained intestines, a stomach, a latex glove, and a plastic cup.
 Mulcahy's stomach was cut in half, and placed in two bags.
 The fourth bag held a portion of Mulcahy's skin with a bite mark on it, and last bag had a blood-stained compass saw, a pair of latex gloves, a shower curtain, and a bedsheet in it.
 Two hours later, a sixth bag containing his legs was found at a picnic area of Garden State Parkway in Stafford Township, New Jersey.
 Mulcahy's death was caused by multiple stab wounds to the chest, and his body parts had been washed clean of blood.